smfarjad/CYBR8420_Team3/Project_Proposal.md

 ***John Winchester***
 - **What did you learn?**: Draw.IO is a infuriating program.
 - **What did you find most useful?**: Github projects, and in voice communication.
-From a software
+From a software security perspective, the extensive documentation and open source transparency is quite useful.